Junks5020/deepe-docs/docs/user-guide/deployed-models.md

 - **Model Card**: Displays configuration metadata inherited from the complete model and deployment process

-> Live models are locally served by external tools and must be registered separately if you want to use them in workflows like DeepPrompt or Model Assessment.
+> Live models are locally served by external tools and must be registered separately if you want to use them in workflows like DeepExtend or Model Assessment.

 ---